dolik-rce/pegof/README.md

 Some of very big grammars (e.g. for [Kotlin language](https://github.com/universal-ctags/ctags/blob/master/peg/kotlin.peg)) can take few minutes to process.

-### Unicode support

-This tool is currently lacking proper unicode support in many places.
-It might be added later.

 ## Building

 Pegof uses cmake.
 To build it just run: